SomeoddpilotInc/Someoddpilot-Coding-Style/php.md

 ## Linter

-[PHP CodeSniffer][phpCS] is a rock solid linter for PEAR standards.
+[PHP CodeSniffer][phpCS] is a rock solid linter for PHP standards.

 [PHP Mess Detector][phpMD] is another vital part of the PHP linting workflow.
 It tests for unused variables, bugs, suboptimal code, and complicated expressions.

+[PHP Copy Paste Detector](https://github.com/sebastianbergmann/phpcpd) looks for portions of PHP code which are highly similar and candidates for refactoring.

-[PHP Coding Standards Fixer][phpCSF] should only be used as a last resort, not a tool.
+[PHP Coding Standards Fixer][phpCSF] should only be used as a last resort, not a frequent tool.
 You should write your code to standards and only use this tool when formatting legacy code.

 ## Environments